Wameez-2986/Wameez-2986/README.md

 - 📫 How to reach me **wameezahmed5@gmail.com**

-- 📄 All of My Projects are available at
+- 📄 All of My Projects are available at wameez-personal-portfolio.vercel.app

 - ⚡ Fun fact **I think I am funny**